-The eventual emergence of intensive sediment mixing may have dramatically impacted the ecology of benthic ecosystems.
+The eventual emergence of deep and intensive sediment mixing may have dramatically impacted the ecology of benthic ecosystems.
 Shallow bioturbation has been proposed to have contributed to the widespread development of authigenic hardgrounds in the Ordovician, thereby fostering the radiations of the Great Ordovician Biodiversification Event (108).
-The radiation of deep-burrowing mollusks, crustaceans and worms appears to have played a pivotal role in driving the ecological arms race of the MMR; conversely, Mesozoic changes to the biological pump (71) may have fostered the late Mesozoic and Cenozoic intensification of deep-sea sediment mixing.
-Shallow marine environments appear to have been at the forefront of increases in sediment mixing intensity and both shallow subtidal and nearshore environments experienced early deepening of the transition layer; the evolution of bioturbation, like other evolutionary phenomena, appears to have largely followed an onshore-offshore trend.
-Shallow marine sediments are also the foci of the most intensive and dynamic biogeochemical cycling and thus the eventual rise of widespread deep burrowing and sediment-mixing behaviors in these settings was likely critical to the establishment of modern-style biogeochemical cycling.
+The radiation of deep-burrowing mollusks, crustaceans and worms appears to have played a pivotal role in driving the ecological arms race of the MMR.
+Mesozoic changes to the biological pump (71) may, in turn, have fostered the late Mesozoic and Cenozoic intensification of deep-sea sediment mixing.
+Shallow marine environments appear to have been at the forefront of increases in sediment mixing intensity and both shallow subtidal and nearshore environments experienced early deepening of the transition layer; the evolution of bioturbation, like other evolutionary phenomena, appears to have largely followed an onshore–offshore trend.
+Modern shallow marine sediments are also the foci of the most intensive and dynamic biogeochemical cycling and thus the eventual rise of widespread deep burrowing and sediment-mixing behaviors in these settings was likely critical to the establishment of modern-style biogeochemical cycling.

-Future Imperatives for Phanerozoic Bioturbation Research
+Future Directions for Phanerozoic Bioturbation Research

 Mixed and transition layer records nonetheless retain considerable gaps that mandate further study.
-Mixed layer records, with the exception of certain intervals like the lower Paleozoic, remain substantially scarcer, lower in resolution and patchier than transition layer datasets; collection of higher-resolution and stratigraphically constrained sediment-mixing data will be essential to ground truth and quantify our proposed mixed layer trajectory.
-Of particular concern is the paucity of data—for either sediment-mixing or deep burrowing—through the uppermost lower and middle Paleozoic.
-This is an interval for which body fossil and biogeochemical archives record major evolutionary transitions that may have affected infaunal communities—including the expansion of land plants and the Late Devonian biotic crises.
+Mixed layer records, with the exception of certain intervals such as the lower Paleozoic, remain substantially scarcer, lower in resolution and patchier than transition layer datasets; collection of higher-resolution and stratigraphically constrained sediment-mixing data will be essential to ground truth and quantify our proposed mixed layer trajectory.
+Of particular concern is the paucity of data from uppermost lower and middle Paleozoic strata for either sediment-mixing or deep burrowing.
+This is an interval for which body fossil and biogeochemical archives record major evolutionary transitions that may have affected infaunal communities, including the expansion of land plants and the Late Devonian biotic crises.
 Additionally, ichnological characterization of deep-tier burrowing through the Middle and Late Triassic and sediment-mixing records through the Late Triassic and Jurassic remain sparse, particularly in comparison to data available for the post-extinction recovery interval of the Early Triassic.
 Further investigation of these and other intervals may therefore lend critical insights into both ecological and biogeochemical consequences of changes in burrowing intensity, depth, or style.

 MATERIALS AND METHODS